Scale Portworx in Tanzu

 - Using Autopilot for dynamically achieving the same.

-Volume resize limitaions
+Volume resize limitations

 This limitation is specific to the ext4 filesystem and does not apply to volumes using the XFS filesystem.